 Local service-based businesses that are already listed often don’t manage their listing.
 Also, a client or someone they might know probably just added them to Google Maps.
 They do not know of it, fortunately, though you can regain control of your listing and start optimizing it.

-Optimizing your listing has two significant benefits for service-based businesses:
+According to Jonas Muthoni – SEO consultant from LA Optimizing your listing has three significant benefits for service-based businesses:

 - It gives prospects a way to find and contact you directly from the listing.
 Most people will just tap on a Google Maps listing for the service after checking out a few reviews and calling the company.
 However, if your number is incorrect or your office hours aren’t mentioned, it possible you will miss that lead.
 As a business owner, you know the value of a lead that calls in, so your business listing should be optimized to convert that lead when the calls start coming in.